 Bible Chapters: Abbreviate Bible chapters in news articles: Genesis (Gen.), Exodus (Exod.), Leviticus (Lev.), Numbers (Num.), Deuteronomy (Deut.), Joshua, Judges, Ruth, 1 Samuel (1 Sam.), 2 Samuel (2 Sam.), 1 Kings, 2 Kings, 1 Chronicles (1 Chron.), 2 Chronicles (2 Chron.), Ezra, Nehemiah (Neh.), Esther, Job, Psalm, Proverbs (Prov.), Ecclesiastes (Eccl.), Song of Solomon (Song of Sol.), Isaiah (Isa.), Jeremiah (Jer.), Lamentations (Lam.), Ezekiel (Ezek.), Daniel (Dan.), Hosea, Joel, Amos, Obadiah (Obad.), Jonah, Micah, Nahum, Habakkuk (Hab.), Zephaniah (Zeph.), Haggai (Hag.), Zechariah (Zech.), Malachi (Mal.), Matthew (Matt.), Mark, Luke, John, Acts, Romans (Rom.), 1 Corinthians (1 Cor.), 2 Corinthians (1 Cor.), Galatians (Gal.), Ephesians (Eph.), Philippians (Phil.), Colossians (Col.), 1 Thessalonians (1 Thess.), 2 Thessalonians (2 Thess.), 1 Timothy (1 Tim.), 2 Timothy (2 Tim.), Titus, Philemon, Hebrews (Heb.), James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude and Revelation (Rev.).

 Capitalization: Official proper names such as full church, school, institutional names: Portland Adventist Academy; BUT Portland and Columbia academies.
-Departments: Walla Walla University college relations department; BUT Walla Walla University School of Theology.
+Departments: Walla Walla University university relations department; BUT Walla Walla University School of Theology.
 Also: God, Jesus, Christ, He, His, etc.

 Courtesy titles: Do not use "Elder" in front of pastor’s names: NOT Elder James Smith, BUT James Smith, pastor.
 Generally we do not list academic or professional degrees in abbreviated form preceding or following a name unless, in the opinion of the editors, the nature of the article demands it for credibility: NOT Dr. John Smith, BUT John Smith, physician.
 Exception: ACCION (Spanish) page.